-Pro-poor, low carbon development: Improving low carbon energy access and development benefits in Least Developed Countries
+PROJECT: Pro-poor, low carbon development: Improving low carbon energy access and development benefits in Least Developed Countries

 Project Reference: RSGL-0024B

-This research aims to enrich understanding on the relative successful adoption of Solar Home Systems in Kenya to inform the design of Climate Innovation Centres and policy initiatives that facilitate the transfer and uptake of low carbon technologies in Kenya and other Least Developed Countries (LDCs).
-The project aims to identify ways in which low carbon technologies can benefit poor people by improving access to modern energy services.
+This research aimed to enrich understanding on the relative successful adoption of Solar Home Systems in Kenya to inform the design of Climate Innovation Centres and policy initiatives that facilitate the transfer and uptake of low carbon technologies in Kenya and other Least Developed Countries (LDCs).
+The project sought to identify ways in which low carbon technologies can benefit poor people by improving access to modern energy services.

 Project resources and outputs:

 - GMK Show, June 2013, with Kevin Urama of ATPS and Adrian Ely of the STEPS Centre: television interview